AssurX EU MDR Webinar Follow-Up: 10 FAQs for Tackling EU MDR Data Management

 2. When should we register for EUDAMED?

 Prepare for a slow process.
-80,000 companies are expected to request logins in order to register.
+80,000 companies are expected to request logins to register.
 If a company has more than one role, e.g., manufacturer, importer, and distributor, it will need multiple registration applications.

 Companies are advised to obtain an EU login before the March 26 deadline.
 Applications will be taken in the order received.
-Keep in mind companies outside the EU must also be validated by a competent authority, which may be different from the one they have worked within the past.
+Please keep in mind companies outside the EU must also be validated by a competent authority, which may be different from the one they have worked within the past.

 3. What’s the best way to upload data into EUDAMED?

 There are three ways of getting data into EUDAMED; a web interface, bulk upload, or machine-to-machine (M2M) data exchange.

-The web interface is best for a company that has maybe one or two products because it is a web interface that can be several pages long, with approximately 70 elements of data to provide.
+The web interface is best for a company with maybe one or two products because it is a web interface that can be several pages long, with approximately 70 elements of data to provide.
 The fields have to be manually entered, which makes the system prone to error.
-For companies with more than a handful of devices, and/or and an extensive amount of data this is not a realistic approach to MDR data management.
+For companies with more than a handful of devices and/or extensive data, this is not a realistic approach to MDR data management.
 The web interface might be better suited for limited updates after the majority of data have already been uploaded to the site using bulk upload or a machine-to-machine (M2M) data exchange.

 Bulk upload or M2M options are the best options for organizations with multiple products.
-Both of these require XML and there is quite a bit of complexity in putting those data uploads together.
-Keep in mind, XML has its own specific validation form in addition to business rules.
-It needs to be set up properly, which can be a resource-heavy undertaking.
+Both of these require XML, and there is quite a bit of complexity in putting those data uploads together.
+Keep in mind, XML has its specific validation form in addition to business rules.
+It needs to be set up correctly, which can be a resource-heavy undertaking.
 It will likely require consultation with a third-party vendor.